startup jobs for PT OT SLP professionals

 Save 40% on Unlimited Medbridge CEUs with promo code TNCPT!

-The possibilities are endless, and it’s really up to you to decide what interests you, and carve a startup career around those interests and skills!
+The possibilities are endless, and it’s really up to you to decide what interests you, so you can carve a startup career around those interests and skills!

-What are some pros of working at a PT startup?
+What are some pros of working at a PT/OT/SLP startup?

 There are good things and bad things about working for a startup.
 Let’s start with the good things.

 • Never a dull day.
-Every day at a startup is exciting, and there’s an element of the unknown.
+Pretty much every day at a startup is exciting, and there’s an element of the unknown.
 If you’re the type who gets bored easily—think type 7 (we discuss personality types and ideal roles for them in Non-Clinical 101)—a startup is perfect for keeping you engaged, inspired, and anything but bored!

 • Tons of growth opportunity.
 Many of us decide to leave patient care because we feel stifled.
 We don’t think there’s enough growth to give us the type of career satisfaction we crave.

 • Recognition.
 In any small company, startup or not, you’ll likely get the recognition you crave.
-If you’re a type 3 (again, we discuss this in my flagship non-clinical career course), recognition and personal growth are crucial to feeling satisfied in your career…and there is precious little recognition available in today’s clinical PT jobs.
+If you’re a type 3 (again, we discuss this in Non-Clinical 101, our flagship non-clinical career course), recognition and personal growth are crucial to feeling satisfied in your career…and there is precious little recognition available in today’s clinical PT jobs.

 • Fulfillment.
-When you are working to grow and build something, and it is taking shape every day, there is really nothing more fulfilling in your career (OK, aside from, say, helping someone bathe, feed him/herself, or walk again). 🙂
+When you are working to grow and build something, and it is taking shape every day, there’s an incredible sense of fulfillment and camaraderie to be found.

-What are some cons of working at a PT startup?
+What are some cons of working at a startup as an OT/SLP/PT?

 There are, of course, plenty of drawbacks to working at a young company.
 Let’s go through a few of them.